 Below are the 2021 retail prices for all of the current-production Rolex Sky-Dweller models:

 – Ref.
 326934 = $14,800 (Oyster Bracelet); $15,050 (Jubilee Bracelet)

 – Ref.
 326933 = $17,650 (Oyster Bracelet); $18,300 (Jubilee Bracelet)

 – Ref.
 326238 = $40,000 (Oysterflex Bracelet)

 Naturally, the Oysterflex bracelet versions of the various solid 18k gold models cost substantially less than those with matching gold bracelets simply due to the fact that their construction requires quite a bit less gold.
 Additionally, the Jubilee bracelet configurations of the two Rolesor references come at a small premium compared to their Oyster bracelet siblings, although there is no difference in retail price for the different dial colors.

 Buying Pre-Owned vs. New

-As the Sky-Dweller is Rolex’s newest model and one that is not yet ten years old, there is no such thing as a “vintage” Sky-Dweller.
+As the Sky-Dweller is one of Rolex’s newest models and one that is not yet even ten years old, there is no such thing as a “vintage” Sky-Dweller.
 That is assuming we accept the general definition of vintage being something between 20 and 100 years old (older than 100 years would be classed as an antique in this instance).